Akshtheavenger/git-learnings-InDetail-From_Youtube/Readme.md

 Testing git fetch and merge by adding this statement by clicking on the edit icon

 Now, editing this file to check git pull operation

+As of now we have spoken about:-

+git pull

+git branch

+git add new features